bbauska/zombiePolitics/README.md

 out and largely stripped of its welfare functions, youth are no longer provided with the economic, social, and cultural supports that offer them dignity, prosperity, and the promise of a better fiiture.
-Instead, they are now largely governed by a corpo­ rate state that “secures power through the imposition of law, discipline and uncom­ promising modes of punishment and imprisonment."
+Instead, they are now largely governed by a corpo­ rate state that "secures power through the imposition of law, discipline and uncom­ promising modes of punishment and imprisonment."</p>

-As the mechanisms of power, containment, and policing merge, the spaces that young people inhabit become increasingly militarized.
+<p>As the mechanisms of power, containment, and policing merge, the spaces that
+young people inhabit become increasingly militarized.
 At the same time such hyper-militarized spaces, extending from the street to the school, are abetted by a cultural apparatus and public pedagogy that jump at every opportunity to demean